Shopify/js-buy-sdk/README.md

 ## Deprecation Notice

-The JavaScript Buy SDK v3.0 will be the final release of this library.
-The main goal of this version is to extend the gracing period of SDK `.checkout` interface by replacing it with an equivalent interface based on the [Cart API](https://shopify.dev/docs/api/storefront/latest/objects/Cart) with some key [limitations](#v3-checkout-limitations) inherit to the lack of parity of these two APIs.
+The JavaScript Buy SDK `v3.0` will be the final release of this library.
+The main goal of this version is to extend the gracing period of SDK `.checkout` interface by replacing it with an equivalent interface based on the [Cart API](https://shopify.dev/docs/api/storefront/latest/objects/Cart) with some limitations inherit to the different scope of both APIs.

-## Updated Checkout Interface
+## Updated SDK Checkout interface

 Prior to v3.0 the SDK [checkout interface](https://shopify.github.io/js-buy-sdk/#creating-a-checkout) used the [deprecated](https://shopify.dev/changelog/deprecation-of-checkout-apis) [Checkout API](https://shopify.dev/docs/api/storefront/2024-04/objects/Checkout) to handle both Cart and Checkout use cases.
-The updated `.checkout` interface is now based on the Cart API, which means that it can only handle Cart use cases.
+This updated `.checkout` interface is now based on the Cart API, which means that it can only handle Cart use cases supported by the current API.

 ## Cart-based checkout object compatibility table

-The following table highlights the supported and unsupported fields returned in the new checkout object
+The following table highlights the supported and _unsupported_ fields returned in the mimicked checkout object

 | field | compatibility  | notes  |
 |---|---|:-:|